 I’d love one of these to make evenly sized pancakes.
 What do you think?

 Because I knew I wanted to try all three of these pancakes, I made a large batch of batter and just covered it in the fridge.
-This way it lasts a few days.
-There are so many pancake recipes out there that I won’t bore you with another one.
+This way it lasted a few days.
 Which pancake design is your favourite?

 Looking for more food ideas?
 Check out my post on 100 Foods for your Toddler to try before they turn Three

 PIN FOR LATER